AkshayS21/Navigation-Project-with-DQN/README.md

 ### Instructions:

+Please run ``` python run.py ``` to evaluate my trained weights.

+run ``` python train.py ``` to train your own weights.

 Run the cell in Navigation_Project_Sub.ipynb as per the sequence.
-I have included the code for creating an instance of the Agent, Replay_Buffer as well as the Q-Network in the notebook itself.
+I have included the code for creating an instance of the Agent, Replay_Buffer as well as the Q-Network in the notebook itself and separate modules for each.
 All the hyperparameters are initialized in these cells itself but you are welcome to change them as you wish.

 I have provided explanation in the cells for almost every line of code to make it easy for new learners to understand the process of the project.